Information on what happens with workers’ comp when you sustain a psychiatric injury at work in Michigan

-Mental and emotional disabilities can severely impact your ability to work.
-We want you to know that help is available under workers compensation: You can receive lost wages and treatment for your psychiatric injuries.
+Mental and emotional disabilities can severely impact your ability to perform you job duties.
+We want you to know that you can receive lost wages and medical treatment for a psychiatric injury at work in Michigan under workers’ comp.

-Q. How can work comp help with my psychiatric injury?
+Q. How can work comp help with my psychiatric injury at work?

 Sometimes you just need some paid time off.

-Q. Are psychiatric injuries frequently denied under work comp?
+Q. Are these injuries frequently denied by insurance companies?

 A. A mental or emotional injury is just as real as a physical injury.
 Work stress and anxiety can be a disabling condition.
 Unfortunately, many employers and insurance companies refuse to accept this fact and will deny workers compensation benefits.